 Samsung is the biggest smartphone vendor on the planet.
-Data from multiple industry trackers showed that the company shipped nearly 300 million units just last year.
+Data from multiple industry trackers showed that the company consistently ships over 300 million units every year.
 As you can probably imagine, a vast manufacturing network is required to pump out over a quarter of a billion devices every year.

 The company has factories in several countries across the globe.
 However, it doesn't really make a difference what country Samsung phones are made in.
 Samsung maintains a single quality standard across all of its factories.